leadpiggy/cet-frontend/README.md

 ## 📄 License

 This project is created for educational and demonstration purposes.
-The original Cuba Educational Travel brand and content belong to their respective owners.

----

-**Ready for Production**: This Flask application is complete, secure, and ready for deployment with no placeholder content anywhere on the site.